 Rating: 4 of 5 starsDamiano is R. A. MacAvoy's opening book in her well-researched fantasy novel series.
-The titular hero, begins his adventures in 12th century Italy.
-The author shows her craft by blending historical research with a coming of age story of the witch, Damiano Delstrego.
+The titular hero begins his adventures in 12th century Italy.
+The author shows her craft by blending historical research with a coming-of-age story of the witch, Damiano Delstrego.

-Delstrego defends his beloved hometown of Partestrada with an unlikely crew: a dancing thief, Gaspare, Macchiata the talking dog, Festilligambe, a feral horse and Raphael, music teacher and Chief of Eagles.
-They stand with honor and distinction against fear, bigotry, war and The Devil himself.
+Delstrego defends his beloved hometown of Partestrada with an unlikely crew: a dancing thief, Gaspare, Macchiata the talking dog, Festilligambe, a feral horse, and Raphael, music teacher and Chief of Eagles.
+They stand with honor and distinction against fear, bigotry, war, and The Devil himself.

-MacAvoy's detailed research allows magic to stand toe to toe with a her chosen historical era to create an engrossing tale of drama and strife.
+MacAvoy's detailed research allows magic to stand toe to toe with her chosen historical era to create an engrossing tale of drama and strife.
 It is rare that a fantasy novel manages to use touches history to the advantage of storytelling rather than merely remind the reader of where and when the characters are.
-The Devil, saints and the Pope himself are in those details.
+The Devil, saints, and the Pope himself are in those details.

-Damiano is a powerful start to this three book series.
+Damiano is a powerful start to this three-book series.